 Our favorite countertop milk frother is the Miroco MI-MF001 Milk Frother.
 It's less than $50 and is a solid performer, capable of making hot and cold foam.
+However, it has stock issues and is often unavailable.
+We also like the Breville BMF600XL Milk Cafe Milk Frother.
 If a handheld milk frother is what you're after, we recommend the Golde Superwhisk.
 It can't heat up milk, but is easy to store or take with you for on-the-go frothing.

 I don’t think I’m exaggerating when I say the first sip of a well-made coffee drink is a luxury.
 A perfectly executed latte or cappuccino is like a decadent treat.
 That being said, trying to mimic the lattes and cappuccinos you get at a coffee shop can feel impossible.
 But I'm here to tell you that while your barista might have a few professional tools and tricks, a simple milk frother can make your morning brew just as luxurious.

 There are hundreds of milk frothers on the market today, and most fall under three categories: manual, handheld, and countertop.

 I tested a range of frothers in each category to help you figure out which is the best for your home.
 I also talked to coffee experts about techniques to achieve the best milk froth, regardless of the type of milk you prefer.

 We recently tested six more popular milk frothers (which either weren't available at the time of or just didn't make our original testing lineup) at our Lab.
 While our favorites remain the same, we added our thoughts on each of these new models towards the bottom of this page.